totalspectrum/spin2cpp/doc/c.md

 ```
 The symbol `X` should be declared at global scope in C, but in FlexC it's only available as `s.X`.
 (C++ is like FlexC in this regard, so this kind of usage is probably rare.)

+(2) Name Spaces

+The namespaces for types and variable names are not separated as they should be, so some C code that uses the same identifiers for types and variables or struct members may not work properly.

 ## Introduction

 ## Preprocessor